 Martin Luther King understood forgiveness.
-The Real Housewives don’t always seem to.
-Those victims, pushed into the media spotlight by unfathomable, agonising crime, who publicly – and genuinely – forgive the perpetrators.
-They understand.
+So do the victims, pushed into the media spotlight by unfathomable, agonising crime, who publicly – and genuinely – forgive the perpetrators.

 And us?
 You and me?
 If we’re honest, we admit that we struggle with forgiveness.
 Where’s the justice?
 What about my feelings, my agony, my heartbreak, my broken life?
 Don’t they count?
 Why should I let that rotten so-and-so off the hook?